tfbielawski/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.
-   -SQL is the query language used to manage relational databases.
-Relational Databases are databases that store information in tables that can have a relation to other tables via primary and oreign key.

 2. Why do tables need a Primary Key?
-   -to identify columns in the table

 3. What is the name given to a table column that references the Primary Key on another table?
-   -foreign key

 4. What do we need in order to have a _many to many_ relationship between two tables?

 - an assignment table